 Increasing THICK, the thickness of the shield, should result in more absorptions and reflections.

-REACTOR_SIMULATION is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+reactor_simulation is available in a C version and a C++ version and a Fortran90 version and a MATLAB version and an Octave version and a Python version.

-BROWNIAN_MOTION_SIMULATION, a FORTRAN90 program which simulates Brownian motion in an M-dimensional region.
+brownian_motion_simulation, a FORTRAN90 code which simulates Brownian motion in an M-dimensional region.

-DUEL_SIMULATION, a FORTRAN90 program which simulates N repetitions of a duel between two players, each of whom has a known firing accuracy.
+DUEL_SIMULATION, a FORTRAN90 code which simulates N repetitions of a duel between two players, each of whom has a known firing accuracy.

-FAIR_DICE_SIMULATION, a FORTRAN90 program which simulates N tosses of 2 dice, making a histogram of the results.
+FAIR_DICE_SIMULATION, a FORTRAN90 code which simulates N tosses of 2 dice, making a histogram of the results.

-ISING_3D_SIMULATION, a FORTRAN90 library which carries out a Monte Carlo simulation of a 3D Ising model.
+ISING_3D_SIMULATION, a FORTRAN90 code which carries out a Monte Carlo simulation of a 3D Ising model.

-NMS, a FORTRAN90 library which accompanies the book "Numerical Methods and Software", from which the REACTOR_SIMULATION program was extracted.
+NMS, a FORTRAN90 code which accompanies the book "Numerical Methods and Software", from which the REACTOR_SIMULATION program was extracted.

-POISSON_SIMULATION, a FORTRAN90 library which simulates a Poisson process in which events randomly occur with an average waiting time of Lambda.
+POISSON_SIMULATION, a FORTRAN90 code which simulates a Poisson process in which events randomly occur with an average waiting time of Lambda.

-THREE_BODY_SIMULATION, a FORTRAN90 program which simulates the behavior of three planets, constrained to lie in a plane, and moving under the influence of gravity, by Walter Gander and Jiri Hrebicek.
+THREE_BODY_SIMULATION, a FORTRAN90 code which simulates the behavior of three planets, constrained to lie in a plane, and moving under the influence of gravity, by Walter Gander and Jiri Hrebicek.

-UNIFORM, a FORTRAN90 library which generates pseudorandom uniform numbers.
+UNIFORM, a FORTRAN90 code which generates pseudorandom uniform numbers.